gvwilson/sensibleadventures/nardica/nardica.md

 The town watched the harbor like a grumpy old man watching children at play.
 Back before, Halley had been a research station where scientists studied the first warning signs of the big melt.
-As the ice disappeared, they moved their buildings onto the land, adding more each year as fishing boats and then jelly dredgers began to call in.
-Two thousand people now called Halley home, hauling jellyfish out of the water during their summer blooms and rendering the catch down for fuel and fertilizer.
-When winter came, they tended to the town's precious greenhouses or sailed north to Tasmania or Patagonia to find whatever work might get them through the long dark so that they could start the cycle again.
+They moved onto solid ground as the ice disappeared, putting up shacks and then houses when fishing boats and then jelly dredgers began to call in.

+Two thousand people now made Halley their home, dredging jellyfish out of the water during the summer blooms and rendering them down for fuel and fertilizer.
+When winter came they tended the town's precious greenhouses or sailed north to Tasmania or Patagonia to find whatever work might get them through the long dark so that they could start the cycle again.

 Iffy shaded her eyes against the sharp-edged sun.
-A new pier and a cluster of new buildings were taking shape on the edge of town.
-Some were just bunkhouses, but one was a general store, and another---the big one that Iffy had watched grow in stages through the spring---was a machine shop.
-Shiploads of precious equipment had arrived throughout the spring and been carted through its double-wide doors: forges, presses, a lathe with a spindle thicker than Iffy's leg, and an industrial printer hauled all the way from China-over-the-Sea in the hold of a heavily-armed destroyer.
-The whole town had turned out when the warship came into harbor, marvelling at its sleek profile and its stubby railguns, but Iffy hadn't given it a second glance once its cargo came ashore.
+A cluster of new buildings was taking shape by the new pier on the edge of town.
+Some were just bunkhouses, but one was a general store, and another---the big one that Iffy had watched like a hungry gull all spring---was a machine shop.
+Shiploads of precious equipment had already been carted through its double-wide doors: forges, presses, a lathe with a spindle thicker than Iffy's leg, and the prize of them all, an industrial printer from China-over-the-Sea.

-Once Halley's core finished its months-long check for malware and let the printer out of quarantine, it would be able to make anything that anyone could imagine.
-Given power and powdered metal, the only limitation on what the printer could make would be the plans people gave it.
+It had arrived in the hold of a heavily-armed destroyer.
+The whole town had turned out when the warship came into harbor, marvelling at the ship's sleek profile and bristling railguns, but all Iffy cared about was the printer.
+Once Halley's core finished its months-long check for malware and let it out of quarantine, the only limit to what it could make would be the plans people could give it.

-She had seen some of those plans on tablets and printouts spread out on the tables of Halley's one restaurant, three cafés, and six bars.
-She had studied them sidelong, afraid of being noticed and told to go away, while serious men and women had argued weights and tolerances and expansion coefficients.
-The railroad they were going to build wouldn't be the continent's first, but the locomotive would be the first designed and constructed in 'Nardica.
+She had seen some of those plans on printouts spread out on the tables of Halley's one restaurant, three cafés, and six bars.
+She had jotted notes on her tablet instead of doing homework while serious men and women argued with each other about weights and tolerances and expansion coefficients, then spent hours looking up words she didn't know and figuring out what they meant and how they fit together.

-She wanted to help make that happen more than she had ever wanted anything.
+She wanted to be part of those conversations so much it ached.
 But even more than that, she wanted to know why her head kept filling with pictures of things the printer *couldn't* make.
-Every time she thought too hard about the plans she had seen, strange shapes appeared behind her eyes like the after-images of dreams.
-Fractal capacitors and ever-so-slightly irregular gears whose off-center spin would automatically synchronize to reduce power loading---she had searched the jungle furtively for matches, or for clues that would tell her she was remembering things instead of making them up, but every search ended in "not found" or "restricted", and after three of those, she had been too afraid to keep looking.
+Every time she thought too hard about the plans she had seen, ghostly shapes appeared behind her eyes.
+Fractal capacitors and ever-so-slightly irregular gears whose off-center spin would automatically synchronize to reduce power loading---she had searched furtively for designs that matched, but every trail that didn't end in "not found" was blocked by a sign saying "restricted".
+After three of those she had stopped looking, afraid of who or what might notice.

+__HERE__

 "Girl!
 Girl! *Wang ba*, wife, where's that affin' girl now?"
 Iffy jumped at Uncle Jack's bellow from the galley below her.
 He'd been out with his mates